What to Feed your Dog?

 Home Treats

-My anxious one loves carrots so these are great.
+My anxious one loves carrots so these are great, though bear in mind they are carbohydrate so thats not her full diet.

 Bones etc

-I avoid bones.
-They can cause obstructions and I from what I observe I am pretty confident they get sore stomachs from them but the raw I feed them already has bone in it.
-That being said, they should be really good for your dog and you want abrasion from chewing to look after your dogs teeth and avoid periodontitis.
+Bones are an important part of your dogs diet.
+However they can cause obstructions and I from what I observe I am pretty confident they get sore stomachs from them but the raw I feed them already has bone in it.
+However you want the abrasion from chewing to look after your dogs teeth and avoid periodontitis so if your dog can eat them safely make friends with your butcher and get the free off cuts.
+They can even eat raw chicken bones and pork.
+Though leg bones aren’t the best choice as can be tough and too high in zinc.
+Bones should be fresh though!

 … Hennessey and Colleagues (2002) found that changing a dog’s diet to a High Quality One from a basic one without an enhanced Social Enrichment plan, actually made the fear and anxiety in the dogs they tested, worse.
 In contrast, putting the dog on the poor diet without social enrichment actually improved behavior.
 In their study it was only when an improved diet coincided with a Social Enrichment plan, that changing the diet helped the dog’s behaviour and ability to cope.